 We have determined that a valuation allowance against deferred tax assets is not necessary based on our estimates of taxable income in the jurisdictions that we operate and over the period in which the deferred tax assets will be recoverable.
-We estimate that we will need to generate approximately \$23.1 million of taxable income in the future to fully realize our net deferred tax asset.
+We estimate that we will need to generate approximately \$13.2 million of taxable income in the future to fully realize our net deferred tax asset.

 Pension Plans and Post-retirement Health Care.
 We have noncontributory defined benefit pension plans covering union employees in our Heim division plant in Fairfield, Connecticut, in our Nice subsidiary plant in Kulpsville, Pennsylvania, in our Bremen subsidiary plant in Plymouth, Indiana and in our Tyson subsidiary plant in Glasgow, Kentucky.
 Our funding policy is to make the minimum annual contribution required by the Employee Retirement Income Security Act of 1974.
 Plan obligations and annual pension expense are determined by independent actuaries using a number of assumptions provided by us including assumptions about employee demographics, retirement age, compensation levels, pay rates, turnover, expected long-term rate of return on plan assets, discount rate and the amount and timing of claims.
 Each plan assumption reflects our best estimate of the plan's future experience.
 The most sensitive assumption in the determination of plan obligations for pensions is the discount rate.
 The discount rate used in determining the funded status as of April 2, 2005 and April 3, 2004 was 5.9% and 6.25%, respectively.
-In developing the overall expected long-term rate of return on plan assets assumption, a building block approach was used in which rates of return in excess of inflation were considered separately for equity securities and debt securities.
-The excess returns were weighted by the representative target allocation and added along with an appropriate rate of inflation to develop the overall expected long-term rate of return on plan assets assumption.
+In developing the overall expected long-term rate of return on plan assets negative target allocation and added along with an appropriate rate of inflation to develop the overall expected long-term rate of return on plan assets assumption.